 Examples of recent examinations in all the languages may be requested from the IPCAA office.

 Students are required to take at least one language examination each semester until their language requirements are fulfilled.
 Completion of the language requirements is a condition of advancement to candidacy, and students are not permitted to take their preliminary examinations until they have satisfied these requirements (usually by the middle of the third year at the latest).

-For full details of these examinations, including the works on the Greek and Latin Reading lists, consult the IPCAA Handbook.
+For full details of these examinations, including the works on the ancient Greek and Latin Reading lists, consult the IPCAA Handbook.

 All IPCAA students are required to take an ancient history exam at the end of their first year.
 This exam covers both Greek and Roman history and is administered to all graduate students in both IPCAA and Classical Studies.
 The exam lasts 4 hours, and includes both identification and essay sections.
 All IPCAA students must pass the ancient history exam before taking their IPCAA Qualifying Exams at the end of their second year.
 The reading list and the lists of terms and names on which the identification section of the exam is based is available on the Classics Department website, under the rubric: Ancient History Exam.

 Performance Evaluation - End of Third Semester